-You may well have seen in the national and local press that certain elements of Personal Social Health Education (PSHE) are about to become compulsory.
+You may already be aware that certain elements of Personal Social Health Education (PSHE) are compulsory.
 These are the areas of Relationship Education and Health Education.
-As a school we should have implemented these curriculum changes by September 2020, however due to COVID-19, the Department for Education has extended this to April 2021.
 We know that certain topics within these curriculum areas may potentially cause concern for parents.
-We also know that elements of this curriculum are already being misrepresented in the media and so we wanted to give you, our parent body, the correct information about the changes that are coming and the chance to view, not only the new legislation, but also the award winning resource we have chosen to support your children's learning within these key areas.
+We also know that elements of this curriculum have sometimes been misrepresented in the media and so we wanted to give you, our parent body, the correct information about the changes that are coming and the chance to view the award-winning resource we have chosen to support your children's learning within these key areas.